 Best for white water rafting in Nepal, and the best time for whiter water rafting in Nepal.
 Nepal is considered by many experts to rate among the best places in the world for kayaking and white-water rafting.
 And with some highly professional rafting and kayaking agencies operating out of Kathmandu, it’s worth taking the plunge and shooting the rapids for a few days.

-Three white water rafting rivers in Nepal.
+Top Rivers for white water rafting in Nepal.

 - Sun Kosi River Rafting